tessavdheiden/SafeCritic/README.md

 - [ ] Make kubernetis work

 ## Improve generator
 - [X] Noise perturbates the hidden states (creates diverse samples).
 Can Pooling or Oracle filter the noise (create diverse, but collision free trajectories)?
+Also the perturbation is for each person the same (models.py line 98)
 - [ ] Make graph network, nodes={dynamic object (person), static object (tree/building), infrastructure (traffic light, roundabout, other (zebra))}